sign60intel/llvm-typescript/tslang/docs/C++style.md

 ### Error messages
 1. Messages should be a single sentence with few exceptions.
-1. Fortran keywords should appear in upper case.
+1. TypeScript keywords should appear in upper case.
 1. Names from the program appear in single quotes.
 1. Messages should start with a capital letter.
 1. Messages should not end with a period.